e271828e/Flight.jl/prototypes/kernel/README.md

 The walking skeleton for the framework in `docs/notes/design/framework_spec.md`, built to keepable standards and grown one increment at a time.
-Increment 1 (the cell-store representation bench) lives in `../cellstore_bench` and stays frozen there — decision row 162 cites its numbers.
+Increment 1 (the cell-store representation bench) lives in `../cellstore_bench` and stays frozen there — D-162 cites its numbers.

 **Increment 2 — the continuous tier walks.** A model builds, schedules itself from its own feedthrough structure, integrates, and does it without allocating.